transpose-publishing/landscapeStudy/analysis-scripts/12-analysis-writeup.md

 one aspect.
 When there is information, in most cases it is dismissive of open peer review.
 No journal in our sample allows public commenting during formal peer review.
-Other forms of openness are similarly scarce.
-With the sole exception that some journals may reveal reviewer identities to the authors, all other aspects are not specified or not available in more than 95% of journals.
+Other forms of openness are similarly rare With the sole exception that some journals may reveal reviewer identities to the authors, all other aspects are not specified or not available in more than 95% of journals.